Comcast/plax/doc/octane_plugin.md

       client_secret: "{OCTANE_CLIENT_SECRET}"
       shared_space_id: "{SHARED_SPACE_ID}"
       workspace_id: "{WORKSPACE_ID}"
-      app_module_id: 485024
+      app_module_id: 123456
       test_fields:     // optional
         Framework: plax
 ```

 Notes:
-- Data Types: app_module_id is a number and rest of the fields are strings
+- Data Types: app_module_id is a number and rest of the fields are strings.
 - Customize plax commands (if needed) to read the secrets from your secrets storage location.